 Create a single form with smart fields and progressive profiling that redirects to itself

-- Navigate to Contacts > Forms and create a form
+- In your HubSpot Marketing account, navigate to Contacts > Forms and create a form.

 - If three of the fields in the form are smart and you have six fields in the queue, when you submit the form the first time you will see three new fields, when you submit the second time you will see the remaining three fields.

 - Create a checkbox field and do not give it any options.